AlexandreSilva007/Godot-scene-transitions/README.md

 ```
 GlobalMananger.goto_scene(<levelinfo:LevelInfo>, <transition:String>)
 ```
-transition is an optional parameter.
+LevelInfo is a Resource under utility folder.
+It encapsulates level atributes like PackedScene path, level name, complete, etc. It can be freely cusmomized. transition is an optional parameter.
 Default is a simple fade in and out rectangle.
-In this project there are another examples: sonic_like.tscn and hole.tscn
+In this project there are another examples: sonic_like.tscn and hole.tscn.

 To implement a new transition, create a Control type scene that extends from SceneTransition (scene_transition.gd) and implements:
 ```